TajaKuzman/Genre-Datasets-Comparison/README.md

     For more details, see [Baseline experiments](#baseline-experiments).

+### 2. Applying prediction to other datasets

-2. Applying prediction to other datasets:
+Applying prediction to other datasets:
     * predict FTD on Sl-GINCO and MT_GINCO
     * predict FTD on CORE
     * predict MT-GINCO (downcast) on FTD and CORE